-What is Dry Eye?
+What Are the Symptoms of Dry Eye?

 What Causes Dry Eye?

-What are some Treatments for Dry Eyes?
+What Treatments Are Available for Dry Eye?

 There are several treatments available for dry eye.
 Your treatment will depend on the cause of the condition.
 Our optometrists may recommend over-the-counter eye drops or prescription eye drops, punctal plugs, LipiFlow, or medication to relieve your symptoms.